 Will This Be The Moment Of Reckoning On Race That Lasts?

-Atop a global pandemic and resulting recession, June has given us another dimension of head-spinning events.
-Following two weeks of widespread street protests over the police killing of George Floyd, a change of attitude seems to have swept across the national culture like a sudden wind.
+Atop a global pandemic and resulting recession, May and June have given us another dimension of head-spinning events.
+Following two weeks of widespread street protests after George Floyd was killed by police in Minneapolis, a change of attitude seems to have swept through the national culture like a sudden wind.

-Long-controversial statues of Confederate Civil War heroes have been smashed, beheaded or pulled to the ground.
+Long-controversial statues of Confederate Civil War heroes and other divisive figures have been smashed, beheaded or pulled to the ground.
 Where they still stand, elected officials and courts are weighing their future anew.
 Where they are down, few would expect them to rise again.
 The spontaneous action of the unlawful may prove as lasting as the legal steps of officials.

 Action as dramatic as sledgehammers on bronze was sure to dominate the story on TV.
 But perhaps more stunning was the prospective absence of another Southern icon.
-The Confederate battle flag known as the "Stars and Bars" has been banned from NASCAR races, where the banner has been so common as to be emblematic.
+The Confederate flag has been banned from NASCAR races, where the banner has been so common as to be emblematic.
 The change was proposed years ago but rejected.

-The head of the National Football League has reversed its stand on players kneeling during the National Anthem.
+The National Football League has reversed its stance on players kneeling during the national anthem.
 And the Republican-run Senate Armed Services Committee blessed a process to rename major U.S. military facilities in Southern states that now honor Confederate generals from the Civil War.
-That idea had been promoted in The Atlantic by retired General David Petraeus, former commander of U.S. forces in Iraq and Afghanistan.
+That idea had been promoted in The Atlantic by retired Gen. David Petraeus, former commander of U.S. forces in Iraq and Afghanistan.

-The long-running TV reality show called "COPS" was cancelled and the 1939 film Gone With the Wind was briefly shuttered on HBO Max before coming back battened with "historical context."
-A long- running fan favorite (President Trump recently said he wished there were more movies like it) the Civil War epic romanticized prewar plantation life and post-war vigilantism in Georgia while demeaning African Americans in both eras.
+The long-running TV reality show called Cops, was canceled and the 1939 film Gone With the Wind was briefly shuttered on HBO Max before coming back battened with "historical context."
+A long- running fan favorite (President Trump recently said he wished there were more movies like it) the Civil War epic romanticized prewar plantation life and postwar vigilantism in Georgia while demeaning African Americans in both eras.

-Suddenly, we are having a new moment of reckoning about race.
+Suddenly, we are having a new moment of reckoning about racial injustice.
 And like the pandemic with which it coincides, it has global implications.
 In many parts of the world, protesters have torn down symbols fraught with racial antipathy.
 As far away as New Zealand, protesters in Hamilton removed the statue of the British naval commander for whom the city was named (he died in the 1860s battling the tribal people of the island).

 The pulling down of statues was common in Africa half a century ago as the European colonial powers decamped and left their monuments behind.
 More monumental fury burst forth with the fall of the Soviet Empire a generation later.
-Then there was that immense (if hollow) statue of Saddam Hussein that came down after the fall of Baghdad in 2003.
+Then there was that immense (if hollow) statue of Iraqi leader Saddam Hussein that came down after the fall of Baghdad in 2003.

 These were surely significant acts marking legitimate breakthroughs for these peoples.
 Does their sudden escalation in America mark a similar breakthrough?